At a Glance

 Some tips for your application 🫡

 Tailor Your CV: Make sure your CV highlights your relevant experience in TUPE, redundancy, and outsourcing.
-Use specific examples from your past roles to demonstrate your expertise in these areas, especially within a highly regulated environment like financial services.
+Use specific examples from your past roles to demonstrate your expertise in these areas, especially within a financial services context.

 Craft a Compelling Cover Letter: In your cover letter, explain why you are the ideal candidate for the Interim HR Lead position.
-Emphasise your ability to build relationships with project teams and your experience managing large-scale projects.
-Be sure to mention your familiarity with governance in HR projects.
+Emphasise your ability to build relationships with project teams and your experience in managing large-scale projects with high governance standards.

 Proofread Your Application: Before submitting your application, carefully proofread all documents for spelling and grammatical errors.
-A polished application reflects your attention to detail, which is crucial for an HR role.
+A polished application reflects your attention to detail and professionalism, which is crucial for an HR role.

 How to prepare for a job interview at Sanderson Recruitment